-- Boo to You! by Lois Ehlert features cute little mice and fall gourds on midnight-black backgrounds.
+Boo to You! by Lois Ehlert features cute little mice and fall gourds on midnight-black backgrounds.
 The text is simple and not at all scary.
-It's hard to go wrong with this artist and author, whose collage art is featured in her long and accomplished repetoire.
+It's hard to go wrong with this artist and author, whose collage art is featured in 38 books, including her most famous title, Color Zoo.

 The Bumpy Little Pumpkin by Margery Cuyler and Will Hillenbrand shares elements of a fairy tale and realistic fiction.
 Little Nell has two big sisters who don't think she is capable of selecting an appropriate pumpkin for making a Halloween Jack-O-Lantern.
 But with the help of some talking animal friends she selects a perfect, bumpy little pumpkin that they carve together.
 At the end of the day, she brings her new creation inside, to the surprise of her older Big sisters.
 This story has especially appealing artwork and is published in an oversized format that will be easy to read in a storytime gathering.

 Big Pumpkin by Erica Silverman and S.D.
 Schindler tells the story of a witch who wants to make pumpkin pie for Halloween.
 But after planting a seed and watching it grow until the witching hour is upon her, she soon realizes that she has a big problem--the pumpkin has grown so large that she can't move it by herself.
 Her friends the ghost, the vampire, and the mummy all show up claiming they are bigger and stronger than the witch, but they can't move the pumpkin by themselves.
 Then a tiny bat shows up with a new idea...working together!
 When everyone works as a team, the BIG pumpkin goes flying, and lands right in front of the witch's house.